 You may get some follow-up questions, but this may be a space where you feel safer answering them.

-Lastly, as uncomfortable and sad as these situations can be, it’s always good to keep in mind that individuals whose homes fall into these categories may be struggling in some way themselves.
-Some clients are elderly and cannot clean their homes the way they once could, others may be suffering from mental health issues.
-While it is not your responsibility to fix these situations, we do ask that you keep these things in mind.
+Lastly, as uncomfortable and sad as these situations can be, it's always good to keep in mind that individuals whose homes fall into these categories may be struggling in some way themselves.
+Some cat parents are elderly and cannot clean their homes the way they once could, others may be suffering from mental health issues.
+While it is not your responsibility to fix these situations, it is helpful to keep these things in mind.
 Your safety always comes first.
 However, when a situation allows, approaching it with a gentle and clear response can go a long way.
-And remember, we are here to help!
+And remember, Meowtel Support is here to help!